 What is a sales pipeline?

 Salespeople use sales pipelines to visualize better in what stages their prospects are at the sales process.
-It makes it easier for the sales team to predict incoming revenue just by looking at the opportunities, for example.
+It makes it easier for the sales team to predict incoming revenue by looking at the opportunities.
 So it’s essential to know all of the deals, to focus more time and effort on the ones most likely to close.

 Every potential sale is an opportunity that moves through the sales pipeline, not always at the same pace.
 It highly depends on the level of urgency, need, and how much your lead already knows about your product.
 That’s why some prospects may skip some of the steps of your pipeline.

-The pipeline stages can vary from business to business, according to how a company builds and perceives their buyers’ journey.
-For example, some organizations don’t need the “Meeting” phase, because all of their processes can be solved through emails.
-But mostly the sales pipeline has the following steps, not necessarily with these names:
+According to how a company builds and perceives its buyers’ journey, the pipeline stages can vary from business to business.
+For example, some organizations don’t need the “Meeting” phase because all of their processes can be solved through emails.
+But mostly, the sales pipeline has the following steps, not necessarily with these names:

 You need to understand that the sales pipeline is not the same as the sales forecast.
-A sales forecast is used to estimate which opportunities will likely close in a specific time.
+A sales forecast is used to estimate which opportunities will likely close at a specific time.

 It’s also essential to understand the difference between a sales pipeline and a sales funnel.
 Although both are split into stages, there is a fundamental difference in their models.